* World shares turn lower on news of impasse over budget

 shares came to a halt and commodity prices slipped on Thursday

-after negotiations over the U.S. "fiscal cliff" appeared to
+after negotiations over the U.S. "fiscal cliff" hit a wall, with

 Wall Street turned lower after U.S. House of Representatives